How Motorcycle Insurance Works in California

 There is also additional coverage available for motorcycle transportation trailers, roadside assistance, and trip interruption coverage.

 If you are a motorcyclist or are considering buying a motorcycle, please ensure that you have the minimum insurance required in California while also considering buying additional coverage to ensure your protection should an accident occur.
-The San Francisco motorcycle accident lawyers at Walkup, Melodia, Kelly & Schoenberger are always available to help you in the aftermath of a crash.
+The motorcycle accident lawyers in Sacramento and San Francisco at Walkup, Melodia, Kelly & Schoenberger are always available to help you in the aftermath of a crash.